Otto Graham: Washington Redskins

 Despite his reservations about the professional game, Graham, who moonlighted as a television and radio commentator for the American Football League's New York Jets in 1964 and 1965, left the Coast Guard Academy after seven years in 1966 to become head coach and general manager of the NFL's Washington Redskins, Graham's three seasons (1966–1968) were similarly unsuccessful, with an overall record of 17–22–3.
-In 1968, calls for his firing had intensified as the team's performance worsened from 7–7 in 1967 to 5–9; The Washington Daily News called for his firing in a front-page editorial in November.
-Vince Lombardi took over as the Redskins' head coach in 1969.
+With a 7–7 record in 1966, the Redskins slipped to 5–6–3 in 1967.
+Calls for his firing in 1968 intensified as the team's performance worsened to 5–9; The Washington Daily News called for his firing in a front-page editorial in November.
+With two years remaining on a five-year contract (and an option for another five years), Graham was displaced by Vince Lombardi in early February 1969.

 Return to Coast Guard Academy

 After being dismissed as the Redskins' coach, Graham returned to the Coast Guard Academy as athletic director and said he planned to stay there until he retired.
 He coached the college team in the College All-Star Game in 1970 for his tenth and final time.
 The college stars lost for the seventh time in a row that year, falling 24–3 to the Kansas City Chiefs.
 He was replaced in 1971 by Blanton Collier, who had retired after succeeding Brown as Cleveland's head coach.

 In 1974, Graham was named Coast Guard's football coach once again, although he resigned two years later to focus on his duties as athletic director.
 In nine years of coaching, Graham's Coast Guard teams had a combined record of 44–32–1.
 After eight more years as the school's athletic director, Graham retired in 1984.